 5. Tell Your Story

 Nothing will connect a reader to a writer quicker than a good story.

 People will remember a good story over just plain facts.
 Use your life experiences to connect with your readers.

 Write about things that you are passionate about.
-Readers will now if you have a passion about what you are saying or if you are just blowing hot air.
+Readers will know if you have a passion for what you are saying or if you are blowing hot air.

 These writings tips for art blogs will help you to structure your posts for your readers.
 The best way to get better at writing is to write.
 Spend a little time every day to write.